nus-cs2103-AY2122S1/tp/docs/team/allardquek.md

     - What it does: Shows the total number of students, labs, classes, and the number of labs left to marked for each class
     - Justification: So that the TA can track their progress in marking their students' labs conveniently, especially when they have many students
-    - Highlights: This feature required using a TreeMap by to store and retrieve students' lab data efficiently so that the dashboard can be updated dynamically with minimal delay without using a database.
+    - Highlights: This feature required using a TreeMap to store and retrieve students' lab data efficiently so that the dashboard can be updated dynamically with minimal delay without using a database.
       Additionally, this feature required learning more about javafx components and CSS properties to make the dashboard interface more user-friendly.